Medically reviewed by Drugs.com. Last updated on Sep 27, 2022.

 Seborrheic (seb-o-REE-ik) dermatitis is a common skin condition that mainly affects your scalp.
-It causes scaly patches, red skin and stubborn dandruff.
-Seborrheic dermatitis can also affect oily areas of the body, such as the face, sides of the nose, eyebrows, ears, eyelids and chest.
+It causes scaly patches, inflamed skin and stubborn dandruff.
+It usually affects oily areas of the body, such as the face, sides of the nose, eyebrows, ears, eyelids and chest.
+This condition can be irritating but it's not contagious, and it doesn't cause permanent hair loss.

 Seborrheic dermatitis is also called dandruff, seborrheic eczema and seborrheic psoriasis.
-For infants, the condition is known as cradle cap and causes crusty, scaly patches on the scalp.
+When it occurs in infants, it's called cradle cap.

 Seborrheic dermatitis signs and symptoms may include:

-- Skin flakes (dandruff) on your scalp, hair, eyebrows, beard or mustache
+- Flaking skin (dandruff) on your scalp, hair, eyebrows, beard or mustache

 - Patches of greasy skin covered with flaky white or yellow scales or crust on the scalp, face, sides of the nose, eyebrows, ears, eyelids, chest, armpits, groin area or under the breasts